TL;DR

 The reasons for considering life insurance in your grandparent years are as unique as your family.
 It's a decision driven by love and a desire to provide security long after you're gone.
 Let's explore the primary motivations we see every day.

-- Covering Funeral Costs: The cost of a funeral continues to rise.
+- Covering Funeral Costs (illustrative): The cost of a funeral continues to rise.
 According to SunLife's 2024 Cost of Dying Report, the average cost of a basic funeral in the UK is now £4,141.
-A dedicated life insurance policy can cover these expenses, relieving your children of a significant financial burden during an already difficult time.
+A dedicated life insurance policy may cover these expenses, relieving your children of a significant financial burden during an already difficult time.

 - Clearing Outstanding Debts: You may still have a mortgage, car loan, or other personal debts.
-A life insurance payout can be used to settle these, ensuring your assets can be passed on to your family free and clear, rather than being sold to cover liabilities.
+A life insurance claim payment can be used to settle these, ensuring your assets can be passed on to your family free and clear, rather than being sold to cover liabilities.

 - Mitigating Inheritance Tax (IHT): For those with larger estates, Inheritance Tax can significantly reduce the value of what you pass on.
 A specific type of life insurance can be used as a highly effective tool to pay the potential IHT bill, preserving the full value of your estate for your beneficiaries.